alexkappa/terraform-provider-auth0/CONTRIBUTING.md

 Before you begin, read through some of the Terraform documentation on [Extending Terraform](https://www.terraform.io/docs/extend/index.html) and [Writing Custom Providers](https://learn.hashicorp.com/collections/terraform/providers).

-Finally the [HashiCorp Provider Design Principles](https://www.terraform.io/docs/extend/hashicorp-provider-design-principles.html) should expose the underlying principles for the design choices of this provider.
+Finally the [HashiCorp Provider Design Principles](https://www.terraform.io/docs/extend/hashicorp-provider-design-principles.html) explore the underlying principles for the design choices of this provider.

 ## Getting started